 China Expels 3 'Wall Street Journal' Reporters, Citing 'Racist' Editorial

-China's foreign ministry said Wednesday it is cancelling the visas of three journalists working for The Wall Street Journal after what it said was a racist headline that appeared on an editorial about the coronavirus epidemic earlier this month.
+China's foreign ministry said Wednesday it is canceling the visas of three journalists working for The Wall Street Journal after what it said was a racist headline that appeared on an editorial about the coronavirus epidemic earlier this month.

-The move comes a day after the U.S. State Department designed five Chinese state media outlets as foreign government missions, thus treating them as extensions of Beijing and requiring them to share information on their U.S.-based employees and properties.
+The move comes a day after the U.S. State Department designated five Chinese state media outlets as foreign government missions, thus treating them as extensions of Beijing and requiring them to share information on their U.S.-based employees and properties.
 On Wednesday, China's foreign ministry said it reserved "the right to take further measures in response" to the State Department decision.

 The Journal said the three reporters were its Deputy Bureau Chief Josh Chin, reporter Chao Deng, both U.S. nationals, and reporter Philip Wen, an Australian.